AakashSunil/Machine-Learning/README.md

 Machine Learning Assignment - 3a

-This assignment is to implement K_Means Clustering.
+This assignment is to implement K_Means Clustering Algorithm.

 K_Means is an Unsupervised Learning Algorithm that can be used to classify data.
 Here, the application is for Image Compression.